Karyum/feuerstein-project/README.md

 The program consists of an extensive collection of worksheets, each bundled into modules designed for specific cognitive development purposes.
 The materials are adaptable for a wide age range (10-70 years old) and target various cognitive skills - some worksheets focus on enhancing memory, others assess logical reasoning abilities, and many more address different aspects of cognitive function.

-> Pages are changing in the GIFs because there is a second window where the teacher is controlling the currently viewew worksheet
+> Pages are changing in the GIFs because there is a second window where the teacher is controlling the currently viewed worksheet

 ![Points org](assets/points-org.gif)
 ![Analytical Perception](assets/ap.gif)

 The system currently contains approximately 80 worksheets, with functionality to assign homework to students.
 Teachers can provide real-time intervention through the platform itself, offering guidance to help students answer questions or better understand the worksheet content.

+## Technical Implementation

+### My Contribution & Team Leadership
+The FIE platform was developed as a collaborative effort where I led a team of two developers, working closely with a junior developer who was an alumnus from a coding bootcamp I was facilitating ([Check my LinkedIn for further details](https://www.linkedin.com/in/mario-s-853802aa/)).

+**Project Architecture & Setup:**
+The FIE system utilized the same technology stack and infrastructure as the LPAD platform, ensuring consistency and maintainability across both applications.

+As the senior developer, I took responsibility for:

+- **Code Quality & Standards:** Established and enforced industry-standard coding practices
+- **Git Workflow Management:** Implemented Git workflows with feature branches, pull request reviews
+- **Architecture Guidance:** Designed scalable component structures and database schemas while teaching clean architecture principles
+- **Security Implementation:** Ensured proper authentication, authorization, and data validation practices throughout the application

+**Collaborative Development Process:**
+- **Code Reviews:** Conducted thorough code reviews to maintain quality while providing learning opportunities
+- **Pair Programming Sessions:** Regular collaborative coding sessions to tackle complex features and share knowledge